mitre/saf/README.md

 [top](#generate-data-reports-and-more)
 #### Thresholds

-Threshold files are used in CI to ensure minimum compliance levels and validate control severities and statuses using `saf validate threshold`
+Threshold files are used in Continious Integration (CI) to ensure minimum compliance levels and validate control severities and statuses using `saf validate threshold`

 See the wiki for more information on 👉 [template files](https://github.com/mitre/saf/wiki/Validation-with-Thresholds).